realjuangalt/lottery-mining-calculator/readme.md

 - Incorporate cost analysis (e.g., luck per dollar) if requested.

 ## License
-This project is open-source and available for personal or educational use.
-No warranty is provided.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For issues or suggestions, please open an issue on the repository or contact the developer.